pymeasure/pymeasure/docs/dev/adding_instruments.rst

     :hide:

     class InstrumentWithChannelsPrefix(Instrument):
-        """An instrument with a channel."""
-        channels = Instrument.ChannelCreator(VoltageChannelPrefix, "A")
+        """An instrument with a channel, just for the test.""" channels = Instrument.ChannelCreator(VoltageChannelPrefix, "A")

     with expected_protocol(InstrumentWithChannelsPrefix,